 Application for Minor Variance

-What is the Committee of Adjustment and their function?
+What is the Committee of Adjustment?

 A Committee of Adjustment is a Committee appointed by Brockville City Council in accordance with the Planning Act.
 In the City of Brockville, three members of the public are appointed, two of whom would constitute a quorum at a meeting.
 The members of the committee elect one member as Chair and another as Acting Chair; and appoint a Secretary-Treasurer.
 Employees of the City Planning Department assist the members where expedient and act as liaison between the Committee and the public.